The Real Adventures of Jonny Quest: Development and history

-Hanna-Barbera President Fred Seibert allowed Lawrence to create a new team of companions for Jonny, but Lawrence chose to revive the original group.
+Hanna-Barbera President Fred Seibert allowed Lawrence to create a new team of companions for Jonny, but Lawrence chose to bring back the original group.
 Sebast and Lawrence decided to make the series as realistic as possible through accurate physics and depictions of machinery.
 Lawrence emphasized believability, eschewing "ridiculous ...laser guns" for real sidearms.
-The creative team researched child psychology, ensuring they could depict realistic action and consequences without fueling nightmares.
+The creative team researched child psychology to ensure they could depict realistic action and consequences without fueling nightmares.
 Seibert touted Quest as the "Home Alone of adventure", with "high-tech, multicultural themes" that would appeal to contemporary youth.
 Promoters promised the new Quest would avoid "mindless violence, chauvinism, xenophobia and insensitivity", addressing historical criticisms of the classic series.
-Turner also claimed that Quest would appeal to any gender, stating, "Traditionally, action adventure animation may be stronger with boys, but in this case, storylines are being developed to draw girls in ... we're really hoping for a wide berth of viewership."
-Seibert further described the show's theme as "The X-Files for kids", citing difficult questions and mysteries to be posed in each episode.
+Turner also claimed that Quest would appeal to either gender, stating, "Traditionally, action adventure animation may be stronger with boys, but in this case, storylines are being developed to draw girls in ... we're really hoping for a wide berth of viewership."
+Seibert further described the show's theme as "The X-Files for kids", citing that difficult questions and mysteries would be posed in each episode.
 Departures from the classic series included new character designs and the introduction of a new character to the Quest family.
-Takashi designed Jonny to be "edgy and handsome", and rendered characters in the style of Japanese animation to differentiate from American superhero cartoons.
+Takashi designed Jonny to be "edgy and handsome" and rendered characters in the style of Japanese animation to differentiate from American superhero cartoons.
 The team used a new character—Race's daughter, Jessie Bannon—to create conflict with Jonny.
 She was introduced in Jonny's Golden Quest as Race's daughter by Jezebel Jade.
 Lawrence initially titled the show Jonny Quest's Extraordinary Adventures, but the title changed in 1995 to its final name.

 Intended for a 1995 release with 65 episodes, Real Adventures fell into development hell; roughly 30 scripts and only eight reels were in progress by March 1995.
-Both Lawrence and Takashi were removed in 1996, hiring John Eng and Cosmo Anzilotti to finish the first twenty-six episodes.
+Production problems had been reported as early as January 1995; after eighteen months of production, Hanna-Barbera removed both Lawrence and Takashi in 1996, hiring John Eng and Cosmo Anzilotti to finish the first 26 episodes.
 Certain sequences necessitated exhaustive work and heavy revision.
-A new team led by David Lipman, Davis Doi and Larry Houston finished twenty-six more for broadcast as a separate series named The New Jonny Quest.
+A new team led by David Lipman, Davis Doi, and Larry Houston finished 26 more episodes for broadcast as a separate series named The New Jonny Quest.
 Time Warner's acquisition of Turner negated this plan, leading to the episodes' release as the second season of Real Adventures.